 If you are good with a sewing machine or have a design flair, then upcycling some of your old wardrobe may be an option.
 Don’t forget that fashions come back around again– got anything from the 90’s left over?
 You may have noticed these styles are back in all the shops at the moment (if you are old enough to remember it the first time).
 If you have some pieces left over you could give it a fresh take with a bit of handy work.

 This may sound as though it goes against all I have said above BUT if you invest in some good quality staple pieces these will last and you will get your monies worth.
 I would always go for items which won’t ever go out of date, that can be easily dressed up or down and can be put with several other items from your wardrobe.
 For instance, a floaty linen skirt, a silky white vest top, white linen trousers or a white shirt.
 If you look after them well they should withstand the test of time.

 One way to transform your outfit it to accessorise it.
 Jewellery, scarfs, wraps, sunglasses, whatever takes your fancy really.
 It can be very easy to make a plain item look different for different occasions just by changing up the type of jewellery you wear.
 For a daytime look, you could wear a bright chunky necklace and bangle, small stud earrings and have your sunglasses on the top of your head.
+Click here to find out where I bought my sunglasses from.
 To update this for the evening, I would swap studs for drop earrings, wear an eye-catching necklace with either sparkles or gems and possibly add a hair clip or hairpiece to complete the look.
 Accessories are definitely an affordable way of updating your wardrobe when you are on a tight budget.